ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    and nothing else.
 1. Robustness.
 The adversary can influence the output of F only by reporting false (untruthful) data.
 The output cannot be influenced in any other way.
+1. Anonymity.
+The adversary cannot learn which client submitted which data value.

 There are several additional constraints that a Prio deployment must satisfy in order to achieve these goals: